nocobase/docs/docs/en-US/handbook/auth-ldap/index.md

-# LDAP Authentication
+# Auth: LDAP

 ## Introduction

-The LDAP plugin follows the LDAP protocol standard, allowing users to log in to NocoBase using accounts provided by third-party identity providers (IdPs), without entering usernames and passwords.
+The Auth: LDAP plugin follows the LDAP (Lightweight Directory Access Protocol) protocol standard, enabling users to sign in to NocoBase using their LDAP server credentials.

 ## Activate plugin